NASA-AMMOS/AIT-Core/README.md

 Getting Started
 ---------------

-You can read through the [Installation and Configuration Page](http://ait-core.readthedocs.io/en/latest/installation.html) for instruction on how to install BLISS Core.
+You can read through the [Installation and Configuration Page](http://ait-core.readthedocs.io/en/latest/installation.html) for instruction on how to install AIT Core.

-You can read through the [New Project Setup Page](http://ait-core.readthedocs.io/en/latest/project_setup.html) for instructions on how to use BLISS on your next project.
+You can read through the [New Project Setup Page](http://ait-core.readthedocs.io/en/latest/project_setup.html) for instructions on how to use AIT on your next project.

 Contributing
 ------------

-For information on how to contribute please see the [BLISS Contributors Guides](http://ait-core.readthedocs.io/en/latest/contribute.html)
+For information on how to contribute please see the [AIT Contributors Guides](http://ait-core.readthedocs.io/en/latest/contribute.html)